-Where can I download wallaby.js for my editor?
+Where can I download wallaby.js?

 Wallaby.js for products based on IntelliJ Platform (WebStorm, PhpStorm, RubyMine, IntelliJ IDEA or PyCharm).

 Wallaby.js for Visual Studio 2013 (Community, Professional, Premium, Ultimate).

 Wallaby.js for Visual Studio 2015 (Community, Professional, Enterprise).

 To get the version of wallaby.js for Atom editor, please install the Atom-Wallaby package.

 To get the version of wallaby.js for Visual Studio Code, please install the Wallaby.js extension.

 To get the version of wallaby.js for Sublime Text, please install the Wallaby package via Sublime Text Package Manager.